ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 Our frontend will utilize all the technologies described above and it will use the *Vue.js* framework.
 Vue is a JavaScript framework for building user interfaces.
-It builds on top of standard HTML, CSS, and JavaScript and provides a declarative, component-based programming model that helps you efficiently develop user interfaces of any complexity.
+It builds on top of standard HTML, CSS, and JavaScript and provides a declarative, component-based programming model that helps us efficiently develop user interfaces of any complexity.
 The two core features of Vue are:
 - Declarative Rendering: Vue extends standard HTML with a template syntax that allows us to declaratively describe HTML output based on JavaScript state.